publiccodenet/about/activities/codebase-auditing/open-audits.md

 ## Audits

-Public assessments are linked from each codebase on our [page for codebases in stewardship](https://publiccode.net/codebases/).
+Public assessments are linked from each codebase on our [standard-compliant](https://standard-compliant.publiccode.net/#public-commitment) and if appropriate on our [page for codebases in stewardship](https://publiccode.net/codebases/).